 Medicine has benefitted tremendously from the digital revolution as applied to the field of molecular biology.
 The revolution permitted the field of molecule biology to move into mainstream clinical practice.
 One example of this is the ability to determine the chromosome number of embryos before they are transferred.
 So why is this such a big deal?

 Genetic testing: the phrase “genetic testing” has been applied to a number of different settings.
 One type of testing is prenatal carrier screening, where a person can have their DNA tested for single gene errors.
 People can have a number of errors in their genetic code but if the male and female both have the same gene error then there is a one out of four chance that their offspring could have the genetic disease, many of which are devastating.
 Embryos can be tested to determine if the embryo will result in a person with the disease and the parents can choose not to transfer the affected embryo.
-A second type of embryo testing can be done if a genetic disease runs in a family.
+The second type of embryo testing can be done if a genetic disease runs in a family.
 The embryo can be tested for the family’s mutated gene and again the embryo need not be transferred.
-The actual number of people who are faced with these types of genetic disease is small compared to the number of couples who undergo IVF and have embryos that have the wrong number of chromosomes.
+The actual number of people who are faced with these types of a genetic diseases is small compared to the number of couples who undergo IVF and have embryos that have the wrong number of chromosomes.

 Chromosomes and chromosome number: The genetic code is a language a cell uses to construct a person.
 The language has only four letters (ATCG) and uses words that are three letters long.
 An example of a genetic disease that results from errors in the words is fragile “X” syndrome.
 Fragile “X” syndrome is a genetic disease where the affected individual has too many copies of the sequence CGG.
 Unaffected people have 5-44 repeats of CGG.
 If there are 45-54 repeats it is considered a gray zone but 54- 200 is considered abnormal and a female with this problem can experience premature ovarian failure.
 For individuals over 200 repeats, the consequences can be severe in the form of lower IQ, infertility, autism, and social development.